 Mold grows in the attic when there is a moisture problem.
 The roof may leak, ventilation may not be sufficient,

 Water and moisture in your attic can cause you headaches and costly repairs.
-Mold can grow and compromise your indoor air quality, and water can weaken the structural integrity of your home.
-To stop water damage in your attic, you need to know what causes moisture in your attic – roof leaks, improper attic ventilation and insulation, and appliance failures.
-Now let’s take a look at how to get around these problems to reduce attic water damage:
+Mold can grow and compromise your health, and water can weaken the structural integrity of your home.
+Most of the time, attic water damage is caused by a roof leakage.
+Other times, it may be improper attic ventilation and insulation or appliance failures.
+Here’s how to prevent roof leakage and water damage from ventilation, insulation, or appliances in your attic.

-Without proper ventilation, the moisture in your attic increases.
+Besides learning how to prevent roof leakage, ensure your attic is properly ventilated.
+Without correct ventilation, the moisture in your attic increases.
 Having good attic ventilation is especially important in winter.
-That’s because in winter, warm air rises to the ceiling, enters the attic, and condenses on the cold surfaces of the attic.
+That’s because, in winter, warm air rises to the ceiling, enters the attic, and condenses on the cold surfaces of the attic.
 Condensation can’t escape unless your attic has adequate ventilation.